italrr/canvas/README.md

 ### Prefixer Expander

 The Expander Prefixer (^) allows the members of a list to be used as parameters in the current block.
 The syntax is `^CODE`.
 The code part is considered "appended body" and it's interpreted as its own code, irrespective of the current context.
-Meaining you could append an entire program to it, and it would interpret it as valid canvas.
+Meaining you could append an entire program to it, and it would interpret it as valid `canvas`.

 ```
 [~]> [[1 ^[2 3]]]